ruffsl/ros_docker_demos/multicontainer/README.md

 ### Creating a network
 If we want our all ROS nodes to easily talk to each other, we'll can use a virtual network to connect the separate containers.
 Same is possible for connecting containers from separate hosts, this however is a bit more advanced and will addressed in a later tutorial.

->To create a new network `foo`, we use the network command:
+> To create a new network `foo`, we use the network command:

     docker network create foo

-### Creating the services
 Now that we have a network, we can create services.
-Services advertise there location on the network, making it easy to resolve the location/address of the service on the network.
+Services advertise there location on the network, making it easy to resolve the location/address of the service specific container.
 We'll use this make sure our ROS nodes can find and connect to our ROS `master`.

 > To create a container for the ROS master and advertise it's service:

-    docker run -it \
+    docker run -it --rm\
         --publish-service=master.foo \
         --name master \
         ros:ros-tutorials \
         roscore

-> Now you can see that rosmaster is running and is ready master our other ROS nodes.
+> Now you can see that master is running and is ready manage our other ROS nodes.
 To add our `talker` node, we'll need to point the relevant environment variable to the master service:

     docker run -it \
         --publish-service=talker.foo \